 "Lab in the Field: Measuring Preferences in the Wild." (with U. Gneezy). in Handbook of Field Experiments, Abhijit Banerjee and Esther Duflo, editors.
 Elsevier, 2017.

-"The Dynamics of Discrimination: Theory and Evidence." (with J. A. Bohren and M. Rosenberg). revised and resubmitted, American Economic Review.
+"The Dynamics of Discrimination: Theory and Evidence." (with J. A. Bohren and M. Rosenberg). conditionally accepted, American Economic Review.
 (New Version!)

 "Mental Money Laundering." (with C. Morewedge and G. Loewenstein). revision requested, Journal of the European Economic Association.

 "Preference Reversals Between One-Shot and Repeated Decisions: The Case of Regret." (with D. Lame and A. Wilson). revision requested, Economic Journal.

 "Waiting to Choose." (with M.A.
 Kuhn and V. Mironova).

 "Opting In to Prosocial Incentives." (with D. Schwartz, E. A. Keenan and A. Gneezy).
 Online Appendix.
 (New Version!)